Messiria people

-The Messiria (المسيرية), known also under the name of Misseriya Arabs, are a branch of the Baggara ethnic grouping of Arab tribes.
-Their language is the Sudanese Arabic.
-Numbering over one million, the Baggara are the second largest ethnic group in Western Sudan, extending into Eastern Chad.
+The Messiria (المسيرية), also known as Misseriya Arabs, are a branch of the Baggara ethnic grouping of Arab tribes.
+Their language is primarily Sudanese Arabic, while Chadian Arabic is also spoken by a small number of them in Darfur.
+Their population estimate varies, perhaps between 500,000 and 1 million in western Sudan, extending into eastern Chad.
 They are primarily nomadic cattle herders and their journeys are dependent upon the seasons of the year.
 The use of the term Baggara carries negative connotations as slave raiders, so they prefer to be called instead Messiria.

-Geography of Messiria Country (Dar Al Messiria)
+Distribution

-The term Dar means land or location.
-The word Al or al and sometimes El or el corresponds to the definite article The in English.
-The term Dar Al Messiria means the land or location of the Messiria.
-According to Ian Cunnison 1966, the Arab nomads of the Sudan and Chad republics are of two kinds: camelmen (called Abbala) and cattlemen (called Baggara). the Term Baggara means simply cowman but the Sudanese apply the word particularly to the nomadic cattlemen, who span the belt of savanna between Lake Chad and the White Nile.
-This belt of territory has. been the homeland of the Baggara people for centuries.
-Ian Cunnison, referenced above said "History and environment together throw light on their distribution".
+The term dar means 'land'.
+The word al or el or el corresponds to the definite article 'the' in English.
+The term Dar el Misseriya means 'land of the Messiria'.
+According to Ian Cunnison (1966), the Arab nomads of the Sudan and Chad are of two kinds, 'camelmen' (Abbala) and 'cattlemen' (Baggara). the Term "Baggara" means simply 'cowman' but the Sudanese apply the word particularly to the nomadic cattlemen, who span the belt of savanna between Lake Chad and the White Nile.
+This belt of territory has been the homeland of the Baggara Arabs for centuries.
+Ian Cunnison, referenced above said "history and environment together throw light on their distribution".
 In Sudan, while the Abbala live in the semi-desert part of the region: northern Kordofan and Darfur, the Baggara, by contrast, live on their southern fringes; occupying the area roughly south of 12 degrees north and extending well into flood basins of the White Nile to the south.

-In general the Dar Al Messiria or their zones can be divided into three areas:
+In general the Dar el Messiria or their zones can be divided into three areas: